Bundeswehr Museum of German Defense Technology: Tasks within the framework of the Bundeswehr

+In addition, it operates a specialized defense technology and military science library with approx. 18,000 volumes and more than 30,000 technical service regulations.
+This library is for official use only.

 These tasks determine the personnel and financial resources of the Wehrtechnische Studiensammlung from the federal budget.

 Tasks in the service of the public

 The WTS is open to the public.
 Since 1982, about 1,000,000 people have visited the collection.
 It is generally perceived as a museum, published accordingly in local museum directories, and signposted as such.
 However, the WTS is not a museum by the definition of the Bundeswehr.
 As an official museum, the BMVg division operates the Military History Museum of the Bundeswehr in Dresden, which maintains various branch offices.
 For the WTS in Koblenz, this has consequences for the presentation and the mediation formats.
 A comprehensive museum concept, detailed military-historical descriptions, examples of use or armament-historical classifications are mostly missing.

 The WTS offers a thematically arranged special collection with a wealth of illustrative material on the development of armament, equipment, gear and uniforms from the early 19th century onwards, with a focus on the Bundeswehr.
 In connection with the service-related purpose of the collection for documentation and training, the exhibits are not demilitarized and are mostly fully functional.

-Today, the WTS is one of the largest collections of its kind in Europe, with about 30,000 collection items on about 7000 m2 of exhibition space.
-In addition, it operates a specialized defense technology and military science library with approx. 18,000 volumes and more than 30,000 technical service regulations.
-These can be consulted by appointment, provided they are not classified.
+Today, the WTS is one of the largest collections of its kind in Europe, with about 30,000 collection items on about 7,000 m2 of exhibition space.